ggchu39/Thesis-MultiEstimand-Extension-Template/README.md

 - Ensure Quarto is installed and available on your system.
 - Alternatively, render the `.qmd` files manually in numeric order within each track folder.

+### Mediation (ACME/ADE) in this template

+This template implements **targeted mediation analysis** (ACME/ADE/total effects; `mediation` package) in a two-wave change-score setting.
+It extends a core mediation workflow by incorporating baseline-age adjustment, multi-estimand change definitions (raw Δ, %Δ, log-ratio, |Δ|), and BH–FDR correction within pre-defined hypothesis families to support robustness-focused reporting.